-By Denis Kaminskiy, CEO at Arcus Global
+By Denis Kaminskiy, CEO and co-founder at Arcus Global

 About Arcus Global